New Zealand Study Visa: Step-by-Step Guide for Indian Students 2025

 InsuranceNZD 300–700/year

 You may also need funds for travel, accommodation, and academic supplies.
 Many Indian students fund their studies through education loans or scholarships, so explore your options early.
+Immigration New Zealand may also assess whether you have a credible plan to fund your studies beyond the first year.

 Timeline & Pro Tips